Moguri/prototype-mercury/README.md

 Configuration is currently done by adding and modifying a `config/user.prc`.
 This file is loaded after all over config so it will override the config in the other `config/*.prc` files.

+## License

+* Anything mentioned in `credits.txt` have licenses as specified in the file
+* Any remaining code is [Apache-2.0](https://choosealicense.com/licenses/apache-2.0/)
+* Any remaining assets are [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)